rust-lang/rust-bindgen/README.md

 # pacman -S clang clang-tools-extra
 ```

+### Building clang 3.9

+Follow the instructions here: http://clang.llvm.org/get_started.html

+Those instructions list optional steps.
+For bindgen:

+* Checkout and build the extra-clang-tools
+* Checkout and build the compiler-rt
+* You do not need to checkout or build libcxx

 ## Building

 ```
 $ cargo build --features llvm_stable
 ```

-If you want a build with extra features (llvm 3.9) then you can just use:
+If you want a build with extra features (llvm 3.9) then you can use:

 ```
+$ LIBCLANG_PATH=path/to/clang-3.9/build/lib \
+    LD_LIBRARY_PATH=path/to/clang-3.9/build/lib \
-$ cargo build
+    cargo build
 ```

 # Command Line Usage